ska-sa/aiokatcp/doc/server/tutorial.rst

 ^^^^^^^^^^^^^^^^^
-To provide a sensor which has its reading derived from that of a set of other sensors, such as a total, average or general "device status" sensor, subclass :class:`.AggregateSensor`, and implement :meth:`~.AggregateSensor.update_aggregate` to compute the sensor reading from changes in sensor values.
+To provide a sensor which has its reading derived from that of a set of other sensors, such as a total, average or general "device status" sensor, subclass :class:`.SimpleAggregateSensor`, and implement :meth:`~.SimpleAggregateSensor.aggregate_add`, :meth:`~.SimpleAggregateSensor.aggregate_remove` and :meth:`~.SimpleAggregateSensor.aggregate_compute` to compute the aggregate value and status from changes in sensor values.
+Alternatively, if you need more control (particularly over the timestamp of the aggregate), subclass :class:`.AggregateSensor` and implement :meth:`~.AggregateSensor.update_aggregate`.

 In order to avoid circular references, a :meth:`~.AggregateSensor.filter_aggregate` method is provided which excludes the aggregate sensor itself from operations that happen on the target sensor set.
 However, the user may wish to include more complex logic than this, such as to include only integer datatypes or to exclude other aggregate sensors.
 In this case, the method can be overridden.

-For example:
+The method should only consider the identity of the sensor and *not* its status or value.

+Here is an example of a sensor whose value is the sum of all the other integer sensors.
+Note that it does not consider that the other sensors might have statuses such as :attr:`~.Status.FAILURE` that make the value invalid.
+The subclass does not need to distinguish between existing sensors, added sensors, removals, and updates.
+It simply responds to readings being added to or removed from a set of currently-active readings.
+Note that the internal state (:attr:`!_total`) needs to be initialised *before* calling the superclass constructor, as that constructor will call :meth:`~.SimpleAggregateSensor.aggregate_add` for sensors that already exist in the target set.

 .. code:: python

-    class Total(AggregateSensor):
+    class Total(SimpleAggregateSensor):
         def __init__(self, target):
+            self._total = 0
             super().__init__(target=target, sensor_type=int, name="total")

+        def aggregate_add(self, updated_sensor, reading):
+            self._total += reading.value
+            return True

-        def update_aggregate(self, updated_sensor, reading, old_reading):
+        def aggregate_remove(self, updated_sensor, reading):
-            if updated_sensor is None:
-                # Instantiation, calculate total for sensors already in target.
-                total = sum(
-                    sensor.value for sensor in self.target.values() if self.filter_aggregate(sensor)
-                )
+            self._total -= reading.value
-                return Reading(time.time(), Sensor.Status.NOMINAL, total)
+            return True

-            new_value = self.value
-            if old_reading is not None:  # Will be None if this is a new sensor being added new_value -= old_reading.value  # Remove the previous value from the sum if reading is not None:  # Will be None if this is a sensor being removed new_value += reading.value  # Add the new value to the sum return Reading(
-                updated_sensor.timestamp,
-                Sensor.Status.NOMINAL,
-                new_value,
-            )
+        def aggregate_compute(self):
+            return (Sensor.Status.NOMINAL, self._total)

         def filter_aggregate(self, sensor):
             """Return true for int sensors which aren't self."""